irvs/ros2_tms_for_construction/README.md

 ## Demo

-Some demonstrations are presented here.
-Before starting demonstrations, you need to setup each terminal with the following commands.
+Here are some demonstrations.
+Before starting the demonstrations, each terminal must be set up with the following commands.

 ```
 cd ~/ros2-tms-for-construction_ws